A constitutive framework for distortional-mode-dependent failure in soft materials: Tension-compression asymmetry and beyond: Results and Discussion

 \subsection{Model calibration and performance under uniaxial deformation modes}

-The proposed asymmetric-failure constitutive model was calibrated using combined uniaxial tension and compression data obtained from four independent experimental replicates (\(n=4\)) for each agarose concentration (1, 2, and 3\% w/v). \autoref{fig_fit} presents the experimental stress–stretch responses (black) and the corresponding model predictions (orange, red, and magenta) for all three concentrations.
+The proposed asymmetric failure constitutive model was calibrated using combined uniaxial tension and compression data obtained from four independent experimental replicates (\(n=4\)) for each agarose concentration (1, 2, and 3\% w/v). \autoref{fig_fit} presents the experimental stress–stretch responses (black) and the corresponding model predictions (orange, red, and magenta) for all three concentrations.
 Each fitting used one random combination of tensile and compressive datasets from the same concentration to ensure robustness of parameter identification.
 The consistency observed among the replicate measurements (i.e., I--IV) validates the reproducibility of the experimental procedure and supports the assumption of representative material behavior within each concentration group.
 From the figure, the proposed formulation successfully reproduces the characteristic asymmetric behavior between tension and compression, capturing both softening and failure transitions.
 The fitted parameters and average residual errors are summarized in \autoref{tab:params_all}, and the associated total failure energies in \autoref{tab:fracture_energy_only}.

 Before analyzing the concentration-dependent trends, it is important to interpret the physical roles of the bulk hyperelastic parameters in the Prasad–Kannan formulation (Eq. (\ref{eq:W_K2K3})).
-The instantaneous shear modulus $\mu$ governs the small-strain stiffness and represents the initial linear elastic response of the network.
+The shear modulus $\mu$ governs the small-strain stiffness and represents the initial linear elastic response of the network.
 The coefficient $a$ controls the amplitude of the exponential growth of intact strain energy density at large strains (i.e., elastic strain-stiffening behavior) \cite{prasad2020analysis,sendova2005strong}.
-The constants $b_0$ and $b_1$ appear in the mode-dependent modulus function $\mathcal{G}(K_3)$, which governs the degree of TCA and enables the model to predict different effective moduli across distortion modes, consistent with experimental observations \cite{prasad2020analysis}.
-However, considered individually, these parameters do not carry direct physical meaning.
+The constants $b_0$ and $b_1$ appear in the mode-dependent modulus function $\mathcal{G}(K_3)$, which governs the degree of TCA and enables the model to predict continuously varying effective moduli across distortion modes, consistent with experimental observations \cite{prasad2020analysis}.

 In Fig. \ref{fig_fit}(a), corresponding to the 1\%~w/v gel, both the compressive and tensile responses exhibit low stiffness, and the tensile response exhibits limited strain-stiffening.
 This behavior is consistent with the sparse polymer network and low cross-link density, which permit extensive chain mobility and low resistance to deformation \cite{Upadhyay2020, yang2022mechanical}.
 The fitted parameters (\autoref{tab:params_all}) reflect this: a low average $\mu$ of 49.79~kPa shows high compliance and low average $a$ of 3.22~kPa indicates limited strain-dependent reinforcement.